Doom: Annihilation: Critical response

 Mike Sprague of JoBlo.com gave the film 7/10 stars, praising the film's action, improvement over the 2005 film, and called the film "watchable".
 William Bibbiani from Bloody Disgusting called the film "a modest, but effective sci-fi action thriller", calling it better than most game adaptations, stating, "Doom: Annihilation isn’t one of the bad ones."
 Phil Wheat of Nerdly said the film was one of the better game adaptations, praising the Easter eggs, characters, ideas over the 2005 film, and directing.
-Christopher Cross of Goomba Stomp called the film a "solid B-movie" and an "utter delight", said the story and characters were "wooden and lifeless", but praised the film's use of practical effects and its improvements over the 2005 film.
 John Noonan from Horror News called the film a "colossal waste of time", praising the Easter eggs but criticizing the lack of fun, scares, action, gore, and its slow pace.

-Possible sequel

-In December 2018, months before its release, Giglio responded to a user on Twitter who asked if the Barons of Hell would make an appearance in the film, and stated that he might save them for the film's potential sequel.